-When it comes to house fires, some of them aren’t in your control and can’t be prevented.
-That is why the most critical thing for you to do is have safety measures in place.
-Fire extinguishers and smoke alarms are a must, and always check that you have the correct number to suit your home.
-But you should think about using smoke alarms that can detect smoke from fires caused by electricity, because faulty wiring can be a cause of home fires.
-When there are kids in the house, you’ll want to train them on what the smoke alarm sounds like and what to do when one goes off.
+Not all home fires are avoidable and you can only do so much.
+That is why it’s of the utmost importance to have safety procedures in place.
+Smoke alarms and fire extinguishers are necessary, and make sure you have the proper amount to accommodate your home.
+Yet, you should think about using smoke alarms that can identify smoke from electrical fires, since faulty wiring is one of the main causes of home fires.
+When there are children in the home, you’ll want to train them on how the smoke alarm sounds and what to do when one goes off.

 Other safety measures include outlining emergency routes in your residence.
 Design a plan and ensure everyone in the home understands the emergency fire escape routes – there needs to be two exits for each room in the home.
 It’s also essential to have a designated meeting place outside so you know who gets out of the home.